t-data-h/tdh-gcp/ansible/README.md

 ## Deploying Assets and Configuration

-The primary script for running both the deploy and install playbooks is called `tdh-gcp-install.sh`.
-This will run the `tdh-install.yml` playbook, install all prerequisites and install/update the TDH Enviornment depending on what 'dropfiles' exist in the 'drop_path'.
+The primary script for running both the deploy and install playbooks is called `tdh-install.sh`.
+This will run the distribute and install playbooks, installing all prerequisites and install/update the TDH Environment depending on what *dropfiles* exist in the `tdh_drop_path`.
 The playbook is idempotent with the install capable of being run over an existing installation without affect.
 The caveat here being the cluster configurations themselves, pushed by the playbook.